fnogatz/tconsole/README.md

 ### renderer.defaultFields

 Array of field names that are shown if the fields are not explicitly set.
 Optional, default is `Object.keys(renderer.fields)`.

+### renderer.horizontal

+tconsole will only use a horizontal table for array inputs.
+Use this boolean flag to print table headers for an object input too.